We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 Is there any support to help me set up in practice?

 Whilst a main focus as a college is to provide an outstanding educational experience, we want you to succeed in practice also.
-Therefore as part of the curriculum we include practice building during Stage 2.
-We also provide a CPD weekend with advanced practice building and marketing advice.
+Therefore as part of the curriculum we include access to our 6 week practice building course as part of the Stage 2 resources.

 Can I get accredited prior learning for the online modules?

-Yes, if you have completed modules which cover the topics sufficiently in other courses you have attended or through your work experience you may be able to apply for APL.
+Yes, if you have completed modules which cover the topics sufficiently in other courses you have attended at Master’s level, or through your work experience you may be able to apply for APL.
 Please speak to the Director of Student Experience to discuss this.

 I have had self-therapy in the past, can this count for my self-therapy hours?